hopsoft/local_bus/README.md

 ### A lightweight single-process pub/sub system that enables clean, decoupled interactions.

+> [!TIP]
+> LocalBus is implemented in under 400 lines of code, making it easy to review and understand the implementation details and internals.

 ## Why LocalBus?

 A message bus (or enterprise service bus) is an architectural pattern that enables different parts of an application to communicate without direct knowledge of each other.